shoutbomb/libsbapi/README.md

 13 - Item is not eligible for renewal as item is on-hold 14 - Item is not eligible for renewal as maximum number renewals for the item has been reached

-### Example: overdue– returns barcode and item barcode/title/due date/renew eligibility when querying a user barcode
+###  overdue– returns barcode and item barcode/title/due date/renew eligibility when querying a user barcode

 https://server:port/cgi-bin/sb.cgi?report=overdue&uid=21967002133994